michaelfester/docs/docs/reference/basic-columns/user-specific-columns.md

 ## Preview data

-Since user-specific data is unique to each user, the only way to access another user’s data is by previewing the data as the other user.
+Since user-specific data is unique to each user, the only way to access another user's data is by previewing the data as the other user.
 You can preview it by changing the **Viewing as** setting in your project.

 1. In the **Data Editor** or **Layout Editor**, click on the name next to **Viewing as**.
 2. Choose the user whose data you want to preview.